ibm-cloud-docs/account/usage-report.md

 |-------------|------------|--------|-----------|--------------------------------------|---------------------------------------|-----------------------------------|------------------------------------|
 | `i1`        |            | `prod` |           | `123`                                | `321`                 | | |
 | `i2`        |            | `test` | `backend` |                                      |                                       | `456`                             | `654` |
-{: caption="Example of service tag layout in the CSV report" caption-side="bottom"}
+{: caption="Table 12.
+Example of service tag layout in the CSV report" caption-side="bottom"}

 Tags are shown for both active and deleted resources.
 It might take up to 24 hours to reflect the updated or created tags.
 {: note}

-### Understanding your enterprise account summary
+## Understanding your enterprise account summary
 {: #enterprise-usage-table-account-summary-csv}

 The following tables show the correlation between the heading titles in your CSV report and JSON report fields.
 The usage in the **Enterprise Resource Usage** section is aggregated by each metric of a service plan.